 USBC Youth tournaments can be found Here.

 As noted on the California State USBC web site, almost all youth bowling tournaments are scholarship events.
 All USBC certified tournaments require participants to have current USBC membership.
-With this membership, they will be eligible for USBC awards and recognition, at the local, state and national levels.
-When entering a scholarship tournament, make sure to keep good records of how much scholarship money is won and who the tournament director was in charge of that event.
+With this membership, they are eligible for USBC awards and recognition, at the local, state and national levels.
+When entering a tournament, make sure to keep good records of how much scholarship money is won and who the tournament director in charge of that event was.
 All USBC certified events are required to have all scholarship funds processed through the USBC SMART program, in which case the participant will receive a receipt of the award from USBC.
-Tournaments that are not USBC certified may offer scholarships, but be sure to note the date, location, tournament name and who the tournament director was.
-Maybe even keep a copy (paper/photo) of the entry form.
+In the event you do not get a receipt from USBC, that is why you want to keep good records.
+Tournaments that are not USBC certified may offer scholarships, but again, be sure to note the date, location, tournament name and who the tournament director was.
+Maybe even keep a copy (paper/photo) of the entry form and results.

-USBC Youth EligibilityUSBC youth membership is open to those who have NOT reached age 20 as of August 1st of the current season and have maintained compliance with USBC Youth Rule 400.
+USBC Youth EligibilityUSBC youth membership is open to those who have NOT reached their 19th birthday as of August 1, 2020 of the current season and have maintained compliance with USBC Youth Rule 400.

 Youth bowlers may not bowl in any activity (substitute or pace included), which offers any of the following as prizes: